leegeunhyeok/global-modules/packages/runtime/SPECIFICATION.md

 Global module registry is a map of module id to module.

-The `define()` method, which will register a module context.
-(If the module is already registered, it will override exist context)
+The `define()` method, register a module context.
+(If the module is already registered, it will override existing context)

 ```js
 global.__modules.define(factory, 'id', deps);